- About the Project

 Governing SDG interactions is challenging, given that resources and responsibilities for different SDGs and SDG targets are fragmented across sectors and levels, resulting in governance gaps.

-Its aim is to study alignment mechanisms between public and private actors at different governance levels, with the goal oftransforming fragmented SDG governance into an inclusive and effective polycentric governance system that allows trade-offs to be addressed and synergies to be built between SDGs.
+Its aim is to study alignment mechanisms between public and private actors at different governance levels, with the goal of transforming fragmented SDG governance into an inclusive and effective polycentric governance system that allows trade -offs to be addressed and synergies to be built between SDGs.

 - Inter-departmental alignment: addressing SDG interactions through aligning aid, trade, and investment policies, and policies of other ministries.

-- Donor–recipient alignment: addressing SDG interactions through aligning development assistance with the development strategies in the global South. • Inter-donor alignment: addressing SDG interactions through aligning development assistance with other bilateral and multilateral donors.
+- Donor–recipient alignment: addressing SDG interactions through aligning development assistance with the development strategies in the global South.

-- Public-private alignment: addressing SDG interactions through aligning public and private development initiatives.
 It also aims to support better alignment between development actors and efforts, to minimize trade-offs, maximize synergies, and achieve the SDGs in Ethiopia, Kenya and Uganda.
 In each case study country, one SDG is the starting point for studying trade-offs and synergies with other SDGs:

 - Ethiopia: Multi-level study of interactions with SDG15 (Life on land): the challenge of landscape restoration